 All macropod species have been protected nationwide since 1952 and regulated from 1954.
 With kangaroos becoming valuable for their skins and meat, codes of conduct for commercial and non-commercial killings were introduced in 2008.
 Over two million large marsupials are harvested in four states per year, the largest in Queensland’s rangelands.
 The harvest is sustainable, with Queensland hunters having to comply with the national code.

 Do you have any tales of kangaroos and wallabies at Saunders Beach?
-If you have Saunders Beach History Project would love to hear from you via a comment below or email saundersbeachhistoryproject @ yahoo.com (To protect our address spaces are inserted either side of the @; please remove when you email us.
+If you have Saunders Beach History Project would love to hear from you via a comment below or email saundersbeachhistoryproject @ gmail.com (To protect our address spaces are inserted either side of the @; please remove when you email us.
 Thank you.)